alsash110/comm-2216-obs/docs/files/CRUD.md

 ## CRUD Instructions

 This instruction set will go over Linux commands that allows you to perform _CRUD_ actions directly in the terminal.
-You will be using the `touch` command to create new files, the `cat` command to read and update files, and the `rm` command to delete unwanted files.
+You will use the `touch` command to create new files, the `cat` command to read and update files, and the `rm` command to delete unwanted files.

  You will also learn how to copy and move files using the `mv` command.